Starting A Podcast For Free With Anchor (Spotify for Podcasters)

 To the right of the screen is the Your Episode box, where you can upload pre-recorded audio (what most people will do, honestly).
 It will also show a timeline of any audio clips or sections in that episode, and you can reorder them as you want.

 Note, however, that you cannot move into the next section of the episode without at least some audio on the right side.
-So if you don’t have anything recorded yet, but want to enter show notes or set up the episode details, you can either Record a snippet as a placeholder or you can simply put in a sound effect from Transitions and click Save Episode to move on.
+So if you don’t have anything recorded yet, but want to enter show notes or set up the episode details, you can either Record a snippet as a placeholder or put in a sound effect from Transitions and click Save Episode to move on.
 This will not publish the episode.
 Don’t worry.

 Starting Free Podcast: First Episode